sjbrown/1kfa/mod_guide_gm.md

 You should make a note of any premise, so you can use it later when creating puzzles, monsters and villains.

+### Chapter 1 Scene procedures

+During scene establishment, use the Narrative Authority Waterfall to **answer 3 of the following questions**:

+ * What details show the characters are in control of their environment?
+ * What subtle signs suggest the world may not stay this way?
+ * Which NPCs embody safety, comfort, or routine in this place?
+ * What’s one unwritten rule here that, if broken, would shake everything?
+ * Who or what do the characters love most in this place?

+Using the Fateful Moments of the PCs and the Hearth, create the primary stake with a dramatically appropriate amount of detail.
+It can start out as vague as any of these:

+ * Knowledge of the means to overcome a threat or defeat an enemy
+ * A plan to re-establish the Hearth
+ * Location of a distant resource to recruit to our cause

+And it may develop into something more specifc, eg:

+ * Secure a rare ingredient or heirloom that rekindles the hearth
+ * Resolve the inter-clan dispute so the festival may proceed
+ * Bring each elder's piece of the ancient map together

+The progress bar for the primary stake should be **7 units long**

+The skull progress bar should be **3 units long**

+**When the skull progress bar increments**, answer one of the following
+questions:

+ * What violence pierces the illusion of peace?
+What ambush or fight erupts?
+   * Start a Combat Scene
+ * Who among the Hearth's allies is now captured, transformed, or killed?
+ * What sudden divide or betrayal shatters the community’s trust?
+ * Which innocents were swindled, vows were broken, or alliances shattered?

 <a name="one-shot-ch-2" />

 ## Chapter 2: Cross a threshold with a true choice

+> The cave you fear to enter holds the treasure you seek.
+> Joseph Campbell, Reflections on the Art of Living, 1991

 As the game progresses, the conversation at the table will start establishing details about the world and about relationships between